-Dogs can catch a cold when their immune system isn’t able to effectively fight bacteria or viruses.
-But the common cold’s underlying cause is usually not based on germs but also on the body’s general well-being.
+Dogs can catch a cold when their immune system cannot effectively fight bacteria or viruses.
+Usually the underlying cause is not based exclusively on germs, but also on their body’s general well-being.

-So a cold tends to manifest when other problems are present.
-In other words, dogs can more easily catch a cold when experiencing less than optimal health or stressful situations.
+So a canine cold tends to manifest when other problems are present.
+In other words, dogs can more easily catch this common condition when they’re in less than optimal health or stressful situations.

-That said, if your concern is transferring a cold to your dog then we are here to help.
-You’ll be happy to know that transmission of the common cold from a human to a dog is virtually impossible.
+That said, if your concern is transferring a cold to your best buddy then we have good news.
+You’ll be happy to know that transmission from a human to a dog is virtually impossible.

 Can I Give My Dog a Cold?
 Answer: No

-You cannot give a cold to your dog.
-The bacteria, viruses and organisms that typically thrive in a particular body system cannot survive in such a different environment.
+You cannot give a cold to your pet dog.
+The bacteria, viruses and organisms that typically thrive in a particular body’s system cannot survive in such a different environment.
 Colds are not communicable between these two species.
 Therefore, the cold viruses and germs that can live inside your body cannot also thrive in your dog’s body.

 In addition to the common cold, you and your pet dog generally can’t share the of majority these types of diseases.
 For example, the two species can’t transfer Influenza or any other types of the flu among each other.

 From Your Dog to You?

 Now you know that your dog is safe to come near you even if you’re sick with a cold.
 But what if your pet dog has the cold first?
 Can they transfer the disease to you?

 The answer is also no. The common cold viruses that cause the disease in humans and dogs are very different.
 Rest assured, there’s no way it can be transferred back and forth from a dog to a pet owner and vice-versa.

 Signs of a Cold